 NOTE 1: Removal and addition of DRB with pdcp-Config with the same drb-Identity in a single radioResourceConfigDedicated is not supported.
 In case drb-Identity is removed and added due to handover or re-establishment with the full configuration option, the eNB can use the same value of drb-Identity.

-NOTE 2 In case of DRB reconfiguration at a DAPS HO, the reconfiguration is applied to the entities/resources for the target PCell.
+NOTE 2: In case of DRB reconfiguration at a DAPS HO, the reconfiguration is applied to the entities/resources for the target PCell.

 5.3.12 UE actions upon leaving RRC_CONNECTED or RRC_INACTIVE